lemlac/mulem/docs/reference.md

 ### Memory Models

 Mulang is multi-paradigm: different functions, structs, or modules can use different memory strategies in the same program.
 The model is controlled per-module via decorators.
-Boundary crossing between models follows FFI-like rules &mdash; automatic marshalling where possible, explicit escapes otherwise.
+Boundary crossing between models follows FFI-like rules — automatic marshalling where possible, explicit escapes otherwise.

 Modules define how memory is handled with the `@memory` decorator. *(See [Decorators](#Decorators) for more informations on available decorators.)* By default, modules use a garbage collector.
 Some options include `Collect(GC)` (default),  `Count(ARC)` (reference counting), `Borrow` (borrow checking), and `Manual`. `GC` and `ARC` represent the standard garbage collector and reference counter respectively, but others can be defined and used instead.